 This course places Islam within a world historical framework.
-The course outlines the rise of the Umayyads; the Abbasid empire and successor states; the Crusades, Reconquista and Mongol invasions; the contexts of Muslim sectarianism; trade and exchange in the Mediterranean and Indian Oceans; the gunpowder empires; Ottoman-European relations; and the anti-colonial intellectual and political responses of new Muslim nation-states.
+The course outlines the expansion of Islam, the rise of the Umayyad; the Abbasid empire and successor states; the emergence of classical Islamic societies and developments in law, theology, and hadith; the Crusades and Mongol invasions and Muslim societies' response; trade and exchange in the Mediterranean and Indian Oceans; the gunpowder empires; and the anticolonial intellectual and political responses of new Muslim nation-states.
 The course provides a foundation for understanding contemporary Muslim societies and transnational Islam.

-BIR3008 Muslims in Dialogue with Christians
+BIR3100 (Hybrid) Muslims in Conversation with Christians